 Although it may seem tempting to have your baby within reach in the front seat, it can not only cause you more distraction but also greatly increase their risk of injury.
 If for any reason you need to place your infant’s rear-facing car seat in the passenger seat, be sure to manually disable the airbags and position the seat as far away from the dashboard as possible.
 But in general, try to avoid the front and keep your little one safe and secure in the back seat.

 What about multiple car seats?

 Many parents have multiple children in car seats at one time.
 In this scenario, place the one with the least protection in the middle seat.
 Believe it or not, even the smallest baby in an infant car seat is more secure and at less risk of injury than a full-grown adult in the same position.
 If your car is on the smaller side, consider slimmer car seat models so they fit next to each other the back seat.

 A car seat is only as effective as it’s installation, and the majority of injuries from collisions are the result of an improperly installed car seat.
-The best infant seats are , like the .
+The best infant seats are easy to set up, like the Doona Infant Car Seat & Stroller.
 It’s able to be secured without a base, meaning you can place it in any seat you’d like.
-Plus, was rated 5-stars for it’s easy installation features.
+Plus, Doona was rated 5-stars for it’s easy installation features.

-When it comes down to it, keeping your little one .
+When it comes down to it, keeping your little one safe is priority number one.
 No matter what type of car you have, it’s essential to find the safest position for a car seat, so it can do its job – keeping your bundle of joy protected.